Azure Miles Records ~ the Music of Michael Robinson

 Writings about Music by Michael Robinson

-Three Suns: Swapan, Anindo and Zakir
+Three Suns: Anindo, Swapan and Zakir

 Comparing these prodigious musicians to the sun seems apt because their music spawns trillions of rhythmic, timbral, and even melodic progeny that splinter off in innumerable musical vortexes.
 Suns also because even though they are contemporaries, and play the same percussion instrument, their musical profiles are so differentiated from each other that they seem like different solar systems.

 Zakir Hussain's gharana (school or tradition) is closest to the ancient pakawaj tradition, and he synergizes a bracing earthiness with a keen awareness of myriad present-day musical cultures outside of South Asia, while building cathedrals of sound comparable to historic architectural marvels.
 His prana could power a starship.

 Anindo Chatterjee possesses an uncanny deftness and elegance that conjures images of nanotechnology as an art form.
 The range of sounds he might summon at a moment's notice range from a thundering herd of elephants to the glint of moonlight on a beloved's hair.

 Swapan Chaudhuri unleashes a controlled sonic fury that could overpower an army, and the intelligence behind the onslaught would bring a world champion chess player to his knees.